-But how do you do it?
+But how do you pump on the go?
 We’ll go through everything you need to know.

 1. Have a plan for powering your pump.

-If you don’t have a portable pump (if you’re looking for one, there are some great options here), you’ll either need to plan to pump near an outlet, or have a battery pack.
+If you don’t have a portable pump, you’ll either need to plan to pump near an outlet, or have a battery pack.

 The other option is to use a manual pump.
-This can work out well if you don’t want to carry a huge breast pump bag (say, if you’re out at a bachelorette party or a wedding).
+These can work really well if you don’t want to carry a huge breast pump bag (say, if you’re out at a bachelorette party or a wedding).

 There are two kinds of pumping in public scenarios: semi-public (for example, in your car, in a lactation pod, or in a family restroom) and out-in-the-open-public (such as sitting on a bench watching your older child play soccer).